Kawamoto Kōmin: Biography

-In 1868, he went back to his hometown Sanda and opened Eiran Juku (英蘭塾), a private school.
+In 1868, he went back to his hometown of Sanda and opened Eiran Juku (英蘭塾), a private school.
 The school soon became very popular and even a branch school was opened.
 Later, his son Kiyojiro (清二郎) was appointed to Dajō-kan, and he went up to Tokyo again accompanying his son.

 On June 1, 1871, he died in Tokyo at the age of 62.

 After his death

 In 1953, a monument was built in front of Sanda Elementary School in Sanda City in honor of Kawamoto.

 In 2010, to commemorate the 200th anniversary of Kawamoto's birth, Konishi Brewing Company brewed beer with the manufacturing process in those days, referring to his translation, Kagaku Shinsho (化学新書), and the product has been on sale.

 Japan Academy possesses various related materials including Kagaku Shinsho, which were recognized as Chemical Heritage in Japan by Chemical Society of Japan in 2011.